callysto/hackathon-site/chapters/chapter3.md

 ---
 title: '3.
-FAQ & Hackathon Help'
+How To Guides, FAQ & Hackathon Help'
 description:
   'This section will provide you information on how to get help during the hackathon.'
 prev: /chapter2